matda59/ChoresRewards/README.md

 # ChoresAwards
 Create Chores and Rewards for your family
 Main Features of ChoresRewards

+✨ Clean, Simple interface
+🌓 Dark/Light mode buttons on the main screen
+💾 Chores and rewards and settings all persist
+📱 Fully responsive design
+🚀 Fast and lightweight
+🔉 upload and change Customisable sounds for completing chores 🔒 PIN protection 4 digit pin to keep the kids from changing settings 🌈 Change Color Preference of the Kanban board
+👇 Drag and Drop to change the order
+🎰 Bonus Points System Static Points or Dynamic range
+🎉 Celebrations when all chores are completed
+💝 Rewards for earning points

 📊
 Track Chores
 Easily assign and track chores for each family member with due dates and completion status.